mhbeals/scissorsandpaste/Individual MD Entries/1793-01-11_Glasgow Advertiser_369.md

                     infractors thereof, and securing obedience thereto.
 Measures have also been taken for the prosecution of offenders.
                     And Congress may be assured, that nothing within constitutional and legal limits which may depend on me, shall be wanting ???sert and maintain the just authority of the law.
 In fulfilling this trust, I shall count entirely upon the full co-operation of the other departments of the government, and upon the zealous support of all good citizens.
 I cannot forbear to bring again into the view of the legislature the subject of a revision of the judiciary system.
 A representation from the judges of the supreme court, which will be laid before you, points out some of the inconveniences that are being experienced.
 In the course of the execution of the laws, considerations rise out of the structure of that system, which some cases, ???to relax their efficacy.
-                    As connected with the subject provisions to facilitate the raking of ??? upon processes out of the Courts of the United States, and supplementary definition of offence, against the constitution and laws of the union, ???of the punishment for such offences, will, it is presumed, be found worthy of particular attention.
+                    As connected with the subject provisions to facilitate the raking of ???upon processes out of the Courts of the United States, and supplementary definition of offence, against the constitution and laws of the union, ???of the punishment for such offences, will, it is presumed, be found worthy of particular attention.
 Observations on the value of peace with other nations are unnecessary; I